-LANDLORD LIAISON - A Landlord Liaison is a dedicated staff person who works with property owners and managers to create housing opportunities for people who are homeless or at-risk of homelessness.
-Core components of a Landlord Liaison project include outreach, recruitment, informal mediation of conflicts, incentives for landlords such as risk pools, and support to ensure strong relationships.
+Landlord Liaison Projects have a dedicated staff person who works with property owners and managers to create housing opportunities for people who are homeless or at-risk of homelessness.
+Core components of a Landlord Liaison project include property owner outreach & engagement, property owner education, information sharing about conflict resolution or mediation services, and support to ensure strong relationships.
 Grantees awarded funds for a Landlord Liaison Project will be required to follow the Practice Framework in APPENDIX H.